“Why do we have to learn this? When am I ever going to need this in life? This is so B-O-R-I-N-G!”

 - apply for a job (cover letters and resumes need to be polished and professional)

-- write e-mails, memos, and business letters in the real world
+- write e-mails, memos, and business communication

 …the list goes on.
 It’s true: Students may not have to diagram every sentence of an e-mail, and they may never have to call a gerund by name after college, but by being able to do so, they will know how to write and punctuate in a clear, correct, and formal manner.